cheme/web3/index.md

 Simple inference mechanism will most likely let user information be dominant over other info, except in case where an user trust authority is involved : simple case is a user trusting wikipedia signed info to be more relevant than its own info (see wikipedia case to see value of a dominant most trusted authority doing its job rightly).
 See [topology].

-Signing could be done by a rdf like statement with content being another rdf, its hash and sign and originator.
+Signing could be done by a RDF triple like statement with content being another RDF, its hash and sign and originator.
 Yet the strength of the striple is that everything is signed and it is kind of an aspect over original triple, it is more practical this way (or at least I think).
   - some info are owned others are shared, owned info may not be use by everyone (its private key is not publicly knowned), shared/public info let everyone use both its private and publickey (actually no private key here and signing is simply use the public key so everyone can do it).
 See [ownership].
   For self induced info (for exemple a master key), the triplet is define over three time the same id (or two time) and self signed its content.
   - what if I lost my private key, what if someone abuse its position of private key owner.
 That is not an issue, the community of user must switch to a fork of this concept (`fork` is a concept and there is always a public fork concept to run this (private fork concept may exist to redirect user to more likely better fork (close to versioning)).